zondag 31 augustus 2025

 Amidst the backdrop of a murder and a brewing political uprising, Celehar must seek justice for those who cannot find it themselves under a tense political system.
 The repercussions of his quest are never as simple they seem, and Celehar’s own life and happiness hang in the balance."

-It's difficult to pinpoint what makes this series so comforting to read.
-The maincharacter is rather boring but he is also honest, always striving to be the best person he can be and to do the best he can.
-He is likeable in the way I can relate to him, him being introverted, his love for reading, tea, walking, his insomnia, his few close friends.
-His friends are also really lovely people.
+It’s hard to pinpoint exactly what makes this series so comforting to read.
+The maincharacter, Thara Celehar, isn’t exactly exciting, (he’s actually rather boring) but in the best possible way.
+He’s honest, always striving to be the best person he can be and to do the best he can.
+I find him incredibly likable because I can relate to him so much: his introverted nature, his love for reading, tea, and long walks, his insomnia, and his small circle of close friends.
+His friends, too, are such lovely, warm people that you can’t help but adore them.

-The names of places and people are hard to remember and keep apart because they are so different from ours.
-But Addison's worldbuilding is amazing.
-The people feel like real people, the 'magic' is interesting and the plot is, while simple also effective and engrossing.
+The names of places and people are challenging to remember and keep apart because they are so different from ours.
+But Addison's worldbuilding is amazing, the people feel real, the "magic" is fascinating, and the plot, while simple, is also effective and engrossing.
+The entire setting is so unique and different from anything else I’ve read.

-The story is heartwarming, learning to rely on people, learning the value of friendship, opening the door for love again, questioning yourself, ...
-It's charming, heartwarming, sad and bittersweet, lovely and moving all at the same time.
+The story itself is heartwarming in the best way.
+It’s about learning to rely on others, discovering the value of friendship, opening your heart to love again, and questioning yourself.
+It’s charming, heartwarming, sad, bittersweet, lovely, and moving; all at the same time.

 Happy reading!